 The British army and 140,000 French troops were evacuated by sea.
-However the Germans now advanced into France.
+However, the Germans now advanced into France.
 Panic-stricken millions of French civilians fled before them.
-Finally on 25 June 1940 Petain made an armistice with the Germans.
+France surrendered on 22 June 1940.

-The German terms were draconian.
-North and eastern France were occupied and the French army was limited to 100,000 men.
-Then on 10 July 1940 the French assembly granted Petain dictatorial powers.
+The Germans imposed harsh terms.
+North and eastern France were occupied by the Germans and the French army was limited to 100,000 men.
+Then on 10 July 1940, the French assembly granted Petain dictatorial powers.
 He became head of a new fascist state in southern France, based in Vichy.
 The Vichy regime soon began to persecute Jews.
-However the regime was short lived.
+However, the regime was short-lived.
 The Germans occupied southern France in November 1942.

 Meanwhile resistance groups formed in France while in England Charles de Gaulle became leader of the French forces still fighting the Germans.

 Then in the summer of 1944 the allies liberated France and de Gaulle became provisional president.
-However he soon quarrelled with a newly elected assembly and he resigned in January 1946.
+However, he soon quarreled with a newly elected assembly and he resigned in January 1946.

 The Fifth Republic in France

-De Gaulle called a rerendum for a revised constitution in September 1958.
-The French voted overwhelmingly in favour.
+De Gaulle called a referendum for a revised constitution in September 1958.
+The French voted overwhelmingly in favor.
 De Gaulle gave himself, as president, greatly increased powers.

 Then in 1959 de Gaulle entered into negotiations with the FLN in Algeria.
 However in 1961 French colonists in Algeria formed the OASC (Organisation Armee Secrete) to fight against independence.
 Attempts were made to assassinate de Gaulle but in July 1962 Algeria voted for independence.

 However the Communist Party continued to support de Gaulle.
-Furthermore the prime minister Georges Pompidou defused working class anger by offering wage rises.
-Finally de Gaulle called an election and there was a right wing backlash.
+Furthermore, prime minister Georges Pompidou defused working-class anger by offering wage rises.
+Finally, de Gaulle called an election and there was a right-wing backlash.
 The right took control of the French assembly and the crisis fizzled out.